 As a server, you control not only your time, but also your guests’ time.
 Pay attention to what your guests tell you verbally and through body language to inform your speed of service.
 Are your customers in a rush or do they want to linger?

 Adjust your pacing - when you bring out courses, how often you check on customers, when you bring out the check, etc. - to meet your customers’ needs.

-Tip for managers: Teach wait staff the importance of pacing with Typsy’s course on effective time management skills for servers.
+Tip for managers: Teach your wait staff the importance of pacing with Typsy’s course on effective time management skills for servers.

 Time management for Back-of-house staff

 Back-of-house restaurant employees are at the core of delivering the food experience diners crave.
 Plus, FOH staff rely on BOH staff to create a memorable overall experience for customers.
 Here’s how to master time management as a chef, cook, or dishwasher.